ius-csg/cslabs-webapp/README.md

 #### Linting

 This project uses `tslint` an `stylelint` to enforce a standard code style.
-Follow the [Setup WebStorm](docs/setup-webstorm.md) guide to make sure the linter is showing in your editor.
+Follow the [Setup WebStorm](docs/setup-webstorm.md) guide to make sure the linter is running in your editor.

 #### Theming / Components